kalaboster/sherlock/README.md

 4. On the Dashboard, click the button 'Create Watson service'
 5. Add a service and repeat until all are selected.
 Lite have free tiers.
 6. Read terms of use.
-7. For this data set select Natural Language Classifier, Natural Language Understanding, Personality Insights, Tone Analyzer
+7. For this data set select Natural Language Understanding, Personality Insights, Tone Analyzer

 ## Use